mlip-cmu/book/19-testing-and-experimenting-in-production.md

 <figcaption>

-Many desktop applications provide consent or opt-out mechanisms for sharing data about user behavior with developers.
+Many desktop applications provide consent or opt-out mechanisms for sharing data about user behavior with developers. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>